computefoundation/gnu-linux-shell-scripting.packaged-solutions/locate/README.md

 ## Examples

-The following examples are based on the precreated databases and can be tested.
+The following examples are based on the precreated databases.

 ### 1. Locate file